 This can be challenging because the employee is at the mercy of the availability and dependability of church volunteers.

 Church leaders need to keep a pulse on employees and do those things to support employee efforts.

 This is done by helping employees understand what is expected of them, providing the tools and training to perform job tasks, and rewarding them for doing a good job.

 Each of these pieces is important to creating a positive work experience and a culture of engaged employees.

-Meaning, unless challenges and issues are brought to the attention of leadership it is difficult to improve things for the employees.
+Meaning, that unless challenges and issues are brought to the attention of leadership, it is difficult to improve things for the employees.

 There is something church leaders can do to learn about the employee experience and that is to simply ask them!